5 Gamification examples that make Nike Run Club a top running app

 Recap

 The biggest reasons to quit apps are lack of satisfaction and perceived usefulness.
-These issues can be solved with gamification.
+However, these issues can be solved with gamification.

 A study found that Nike Run Club’s motivational drivers for app engagement were: